POSTS TAGGED: Barnes & Noble Nook Tablet

 So, as a result of my work, I would like to present the first ever Ubuntu Recovery.
 This will totally wipe your device.
 With the exception of the ROM Partition which contains serial infor

-Posted January 6, 2012 By: Cameron Wright
+Posted January 6, 2012 at 11:00 am by Cameron Wright

 The Nook Tablet, launched with a hardware security hole